 CCH relies heavily on teams providing and bringing the necessary supplies for their trip(s).
-This includes resources for classroom instruction and seminars, supplies for VBS or camp, medical supplies, etc. Please note: CCH does provide the supplies/tools for construction projects.
-If you have a toolkit that you just can't live without, we suggest bringing it with you.
+This includes resources for classroom instruction and seminars, supplies for VBS or camp, medical supplies,4 etc. Please note: CCH provides supplies/tools for construction projects.
+If you need to bring specialized tools, we will alert you during the trip planning stages.

 Airline baggage fees are the responsibility of the traveler.
 Most airlines offer the first checked bag free and charge for additional checked bags.
 CCH highly recommends checking the airline's baggage policy for the most up to date fees and regulations prior to traveling.
 CCH encourages teams to reach out to airlines prior to traveling to ask about waiving fees volunteers with a (501(c)3) nonprofit organization.
-Past teams have shared that JetBlue is relatively generous with its baggage allowances and a call to the company can provide fees being waived.
+We can provide you with a letter explaining our nonprofit status and requesting that the airline waives baggage fees.
+Past teams have shared that JetBlue is relatively generous with its baggage allowances and a phone call to the company can provide fees being waived.